Pride and Prejudice

 Pride and Prejudice Chapter 5 Summary Page 1

 - Now we meet the Lucas family, who live close by and are close to the Bennet family.

-Elizabeth in particular is very close to Charlotte Lucas, who is described as sensible, intelligent, and in her late twenties.
+- Elizabeth in particular is very close to Charlotte Lucas, who is described as sensible, intelligent, in her late twenties, and unmarried.
+Gasp!

-Charlotte had overheard that Mr. Bingley thought Jane the prettiest young woman at the ball.
+- Mrs. Bennet fishes for compliments about her daughters, and Charlotte obliges: she overheard that Mr. Bingley thought Jane was the prettiest young woman at the ball.

-The conversation turns to Mr. Darcy and to his disagreeable behavior, especially the fact that he slighted Elizabeth.
-Jane informs the gossipers that Miss Bingley, Mr. Bingley's sister, told her that Mr. Darcy is very agreeable among his close friends.
+- Mr. Darcy not so much.
+But Jane informs the gossipers that Miss Bingley, Mr. Bingley's sister, told her that Mr. Darcy is really nice when you get to know him.

-They discuss the difference between pride and vanity, concluding that pride is acceptable, as it is only your opinion about yourself, whereas vanity is your concern about how others think about you.
+- They discuss the difference between pride and vanity, concluding that pride is acceptable, as it is only your opinion about yourself, whereas vanity is caring about what others think about you.